Designing Effective Meeting Agreements

 • Always capture and review next steps in the final 2-5 minutes

-To make sure you have a really solid list, invite the group to consider additional questions, like:
+5. To make sure you have a really solid list, invite the group to consider:

-• If you have more than 10 agreements, invite the group to combine a few similar ones to get to a top 10.
-If you can’t combine them, give each team member three voting dots or a virtual polling tool, such as Mentimeter.
+6. If you have more than 10 agreements, invite the group to combine a few similar ones or vote to get to a top 10.

 After the meeting: